Advocating within your Institution

 Question the Cloud #

-At the same time, these are three companies deeply structurally and culturally committed to expanding the role of digital technology in everyday life, including the use of carbon intensive Machine Learning, whose green claims have been heavily dependent on carbon offsetting.
+At the same time, these also three companies deeply structurally and culturally committed to expanding the role of digital technology in everyday life, including the use of carbon intensive Machine Learning, whose green claims have been heavily dependent on carbon offsetting.
+The three cloud giants have also been criticised for their lack of transparency: there is a lot going on in those data centres that we don’t know about.
 In recent years, there has been something of a backlash against the public cloud as a sustainability panacea.
 See for example the Dark Matter Episode ‘The Cloud Fugitive.’
-At least some large companies are bringing workloads that used to be done on the public cloud back onto their on-premise infrastructure.
+Some large companies are bringing workloads that used to be done on the public cloud back onto their on-premise infrastructure.

 Here are just a few questions that might help get the conversations started, both internally with procurement teams, and externally with potential suppliers.